glodas/jonas-docs/blog/2019-09-20-isimintinos-citatos.md

 The Grass Isn’t Greener On the Other Side, It’s greener where you water it.

 If you have the wrong thing, and then you automate it - you’re doing the wrong things faster.

+“The key is not to prioritize what’s on your schedule, but to schedule your priorities.”
+Stephen Covey

+"Don’t touch your phone - it’s training you to be distracted."

+“The inbox is nothing but a convenient organizational system for other people’s agenda for your life” Brendon Burchard